blue-santa/KomodoPlatformDocs/docs/rebuild/03_Developer_Documentation/03-Asset-Chains/01-Asset-Chain-API.rst

 ``./komodod -ac_name=3HALVDECEND -ac_supply=999999 -ac_end=100000 -ac_halving=5000 -ac_end=100000``

-999999 coin premine

-Default block reward of .0001; Blocks are on-demand after block 128.

-Block reward ends at block 100000.
+A 999999-coin pre-mine, with the default block reward of .0001, blocks are on-demand after block 128, and the block reward ends at block 100000.

 ``ac_halving`` has no effect if ``ac_reward`` is not set.